mlopes/marco-lopes.com/_posts/2017/2017-09-11-OSD-for-showing-STDOUT-in-xmonad.md

 onCurr :: (ScreenId -> DzenConfig) -> DzenConfig
 ```

-You'll see that it takes exactly a function frim `ScreenId` to `DzenConfig`,
+You'll see that it takes exactly a function from `ScreenId` to `DzenConfig`,
-and returns a DzenConfig.
+and returns a `DzenConfig`.
 So, by partially applying the two Int parameters to
 `center`, we get exactly what we need to pass to `onCurr`, and we get out of
 it a DzenConfig.